catperso/looking-for-group/README.md

 * 8:45am - Initialize local and remote project repositories
 * 9:00am - Initialize README.md, begin recap/research on the steps to building a react app from scratch
 * 9:45am - Break to apply for a job
+* 10:30am - WIP rudimentary planning of component and database structure

 ## License - [MIT](https://opensource.org/licenses/MIT)